 I knew I wanted to use the felt succulents, and was excited to cut them out on my Cricut.
 They were really simple to make, and look so great.
-It was my first time cutting felt on the Cricut and it worked really well.
-We wanted a variety of succulents so we used the Hanging Felt Succulent Garden cutting pattern in Design Space and also the Lia Griffith Paper Succulent Wreath also in Design Space.
+I wanted a variety of succulents so we used the Lia Griffith Paper Succulent Wreath cut file in Design Space -access it here.

 Once the succulents were all cut out, I glued them together with the glue gun.
 Each piece is layered on to the next.
 I found it looked more realistic to slightly gather each layer to create some dimension.
 Just play around until you’re happy.

-To make the wreath, I started out with small birch log as the base.
+I made my wreath with a small birch log as the base.
 Originally I was going to use three pieces of birch to form a triangular wreath, but then I had the idea of using macrame, so I took it apart and started that part over.
 I love how it looks with the macrame piece.
 Just a reminder that it’s ok to play around a little until you’re happy with a piece.
 If you don’t love it, just keep trying things until you love it.
 You can’t get a craft wrong, if it’s not how you want it to look, you just aren’t finished yet. 😉

 To make the macrame top part of the wreath I used some macrame rope, and a small gold macrame ring.
 Start with two -4 foot long pieces of rope, and use a lark’s head knot to attach the to the ring.
 Then I tied 2 square knots together.
 You can find my macrame tutorial on how to tie both of these knots in this post.